ppetermann/slim3-king23-di-skeleton/README.md

 This is a simple skeleton project for Slim 3 that includes Twig, Flash messages and Monolog.

-**Important**: this is a fork of [akrabat's slim 3 skeleton](https://github.com/akrabat/slim3-skeleton), which uses [king23/di-interop](https://github.com/ppetermann/king23-di) instead of pimple.
+**Important**: this is a fork of [akrabat's slim 3 skeleton](https://github.com/akrabat/slim3-skeleton), this fork uses [king23/di-interop](https://github.com/ppetermann/king23-di) instead of pimple.

 ## Create your project: